combio-dku/StringFix/README.md

 To run HiCAT, you need the pre-installed python packages `Numpy`, `Pandas`, `sklearn`, `scipy`, and `sknetwork`.
 `seaborn` and `matplotlib` are required only to show the results, not for the HiCAT itself.
 All of them can be installed simply using `pip` command.

-## Using HiCAT in R

-(Installed using pip) You also can import and use HiCAT in R, for which you need the R package `reticulate`.
-First, import HiCAT using the following command

-`library(reticulate)`
-`mkrcnt <- import("MarkerCount.hicat")`

-Then, you can call the HiCAT functions as follows.

-`df_res <- mkrcnt$HiCAT( .. arguments .. )`

-The arguments to pass and the return value are the same as those in python.
-R example of HiCAT is in R script `HiCAT_example.R` Tested in linux Mint with R version 4.0.5. (numpy v1.21.1, scipy v1.7.1 without scikit-network)

 ## Contact
 Send email to syoon@dku.edu for any inquiry on the usages.